kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

-Build your application to make sure everything is compiling up until this point.
-The app won't be any different yet!
-The method you just added will help snap the item (the metadata box) into place with a velocity.
-You'll get that velocity from the pan gesture recognizer you'll add next.
+Build your application to make sure it compiles correctly, but know the app won't look any different yet!

+The method you just added will help snap the metadata box into place with a velocity.
+Now you need some velocity.
+To get that, you'll need to add the pan gesture recognizer, which is next.

 Open **FullPhotoViewController.swift** and add the following below the existing `@IBOutlet` properties: